wpmetabox/mb-elementor-integrator/readme.txt

 2. Connect to a Meta Box Field

 == Changelog ==

+= 2.1.7 - 2023-04-03 =
+- Fix container background image
+- Fix not working with image advanced on the settings page
+- Fix PHP warnings

 = 2.1.6 - 2022-12-20 =
 - Fix PHP errors showing image(s)